MIYAGI Satoshi (General Artistic Director of SPAC)

 World Theatre Festival Shizuoka

-Shizuoka Performing Arts Center (SPAC) will hold its annual World Theatre Festival Shizuoka 2023 from 29 April to 7 May, coinciding as usual with the national Golden Week holiday.
-In line with its slogan of “Fujinokuni (The Mt.
-Fuji region) and the world are connected through the performing arts,” SPAC will introduce a wide range of cutting-edge theatre programs from Japan and abroad at venues in Shizuoka City and the surrounding, wonderfully scenic area.
-In addition, this festival also features STRANGE SEED, which is to be held from May 4 to 6 May, comprising a wide range of fringe arts events being held around the city in cooperation with Shizuoka City’s major project ON STAGE SHIZUOKA.
+Shizuoka Performing Arts Center (SPAC) will hold its annual World Theatre Festival Shizuoka 2025 from 26 April to 6 May, coinciding as usual with the national Golden Week holiday.
+SPAC will introduce a wide range of cutting-edge theatre programs from Japan and abroad at venues in Shizuoka City and the surrounding, wonderfully scenic area.
+In addition, this festival also features STRANGE SEED, which is to be held from 3 May to 5 May, comprising a wide range of fringe arts events being held around the city in cooperation with Shizuoka City’s major project ON STAGE SHIZUOKA.
 In a nutshell, SPAC aims to present a joyous and inspiring the festival that remains deeply rooted in its home region of Shizuoka while also connecting to the wider world through theatre.

 What is SPAC?
 Shizuoka Performing Arts Center